tmbdev-tutorials/das2024-keynote/presentation.md

   - careful manual selection of training data (e.g., textbooks)
   - small LLMs + utilize facts directly during inference
   - train directly on facts instead of documents

+## More Far Reaching Consequences of Documents as Facts

+- consider documents-to-facts as the primary purpose of document analysis
+  - easier to benchmark, evaluate, and improve than overall OCR+LLM performance
+- documents = collection of fact enables...
+  - better quality control, dataset composition, alignment
+- caveats
+  - some subtlety and nuances are lost in natural language $\rightarrow$ facts
+  - context and meta-facts can become overwhelming for some documents
+- best suited for encyclopedic knowledge, scientific literature, reference materials, etc.

 # Summary